Pakistani cricket team in Bangladesh in 2014–15: Squads

 Sohaib Maqsood withdrew from the tour due to a hand injury on 7 April; he was replaced by the uncapped Saad Nasim.
 Sohail Khan withdrew due to a back injury on 11 April; he was replaced in the ODI squad by Junaid Khan, who was already part of the T20I and Test squads.
 His replacement in the Test squad was Imran Khan.
 Yasir Shah withdrew from the tour due to a hand injury on 16 April; he was replaced in the ODI squad by Zulfiqar Babar.
 Ehsan Adil withdrew from the ODI squad on 18 April and was replaced by Umar Gul.
-Bangladesh announced their T20I squad on 22 April, which included the uncapped players Litton Das and Mustafizur Rahman.
+Bangladesh announced their T20I squad on 22 April, which included the uncapped Litton Das and Mustafizur Rahman.
 Bangladesh announced their squad for the Test series on 24 April.
 Pakistan's Rahat Ali was ruled out of the Test series due to a hamstring injury.
 Bangladesh fast bowler Rubel Hossain was ruled out of the second Test with a side strain and was replaced by Abul Hasan.